 On June 10, 2025, MindsEye launched to catastrophic reviews.
 Within a week, it held the lowest Metacritic score of any game released that year.
 Within a month, player counts dropped below 20.
 By July, nearly 300 employees received redundancy notices.
 By October, 93 former staff signed an open letter condemning studio leadership, and a labor union sued Build a Rocket Boy for mishandling layoffs.

-This is the story of how one of gaming's most respected producers burned through a quarter-billion dollars and destroyed his own reputation—told through employee testimony, internal documents, and industry reporting.
+This is the story of how one of gaming's most respected producers burned through a quarter-billion dollars, blamed everyone but himself, and destroyed the credibility he spent 15 years building—told through employee testimony, internal documents, and industry reporting.

 The Promise: From GTA to "Everywhere"